FAQs for Prospective Students

 Can non-U.S. citizens apply?

-- We welcome applications from international students and they receive full funding regardless of citizenship status.
+- Yes.
+We welcome applications from international students and they receive full funding regardless of citizenship status.

-- GRE scores are valid for only five years after the test date and official scores are required if you choose to submit them.
+- No. GRE scores are optional for CBM.
+GRE scores are valid for five years after the test date and official scores are required if you choose to submit them.
+To submit your GRE score report through ETS, please enter institution code 2119 for Weill Cornell.

 Do you accept letters of recommendation from Interfolio?

-- CBM does not accept letters of recommendation from Interfolio.
+- No. CBM does not accept letters of recommendation from Interfolio.

 What is the English language proficiency exam requirement?

-- Applicants must submit current scores from the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or Duolingo English Test.
-To see if you qualify for an exemption, see below.
+- International applicants must submit current scores from the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), Duolingo English Test, or Cambridge English exam directly through the testing site via e-delivery to “Weill Cornell Graduate School of Medical Sciences”.

-How do I get an exemption from the English language proficiency exam?
+How do you qualify for an English language proficiency exam exemption?

 - Citizenship/Permanent Residency

-- Applicants who are citizens of all other countries, including India, Pakistan, the Philippines, Hong Kong, Singapore, etc. are not exempt and must submit English language proficiency exam scores.
+Applicants who are citizens of all other countries, including India, Nigeria, Pakistan, the Philippines, Hong Kong, Singapore, etc. are not exempt and must submit English language proficiency exam scores.

 Even if English was the language of instruction of the course or institution, it must have been in one of the eligible locations, otherwise the applicant is not exempt from the requirement.